ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** For every effect there is a root cause.
-Find and address the root cause rather than try to fix the effect, as there is no end to the latter. — Celestine Chua
+> **Citacao:** It takes a minute to have a crush on someone, an hour to like someone, and a day to love someone... but it takes a lifetime to forget someone. — Kahlil Gibran

 fim do arquivo